-At November 30, 2021, the Company has outstanding borrowings of \$3,150.0 million in aggregate, from the Parent under subordinated loan agreements.
+At November 30, 2023, the Company has outstanding borrowings of \$3,550.0 million in aggregate, from the Parent under subordinated loan agreements.
 The subordinated loan agreements consist of the following (in millions):

-Outstanding Amount Maturity Cash subordinated loan agreement (1) \$ 1,950.0 April 30, 2023 Cash subordinated loan agreement (2) 1,000.0 June 30, 2027 Revolving note and cash subordination agreement (3) 200.0 April 30, 2024 Revolving note and cash subordination agreement (4) May 31, 2028 Total \$ 3,150.0
+Outstanding Amount Maturity Cash subordinated loan agreement (1) \$ 1,950.0 April 30, 2025 Cash subordinated loan agreement (2) 1,000.0 June 30, 2027 Revolving note and cash subordination agreement (3) 300.0 April 30, 2025 Revolving note and cash subordination agreement (4) 300.0 May 31, 2028 Total \$ 3,550.0

-- (1) This agreement had an initial six year term; bears interest at a rate of 7.5% per annum and automatically extends for additional one year periods, unless specified actions are taken prior to the maturity date by the Company or Parent. - (2) This agreement has a six year term; bears interest at a rate of 3.25% per annum and automatically extends for additional one year periods, unless specified actions are taken prior to the maturity date by the Company or Parent. - (3) The Company has a ten year, \$300.0 million revolving note and cash subordination agreement.
-Amounts borrowed under this agreement bear interest at a rate agreed at the time of the advance and are to be repaid in full by April 30, 2024. - (4) The Company has a ten year, \$500.0 million revolving note and cash subordination agreement.
+- (1) This agreement had an initial six year term; bears interest at a rate of 7.5% per annum and automatically extends for additional one year periods, unless specified actions are taken prior to the maturity date by the Company or Parent. - (2) This agreement had an initial six year term; bears interest at a rate of 3.25% per annum and automatically extends for additional one year periods, unless specified actions are taken prior to the maturity date by the Company or Parent. - (3) The Company has a ten year, \$300.0 million revolving note and cash subordination agreement and automatically extends for additional one year periods, unless specified actions are taken prior to the maturity date by the Company or Parent.
+Amounts borrowed under this agreement bear interest at a rate agreed at the time of the advance and are to be repaid in full by April 30, 2025. - (4) The Company has a ten year, \$500.0 million revolving note and cash subordination agreement.
 Amounts borrowed under this agreement bear interest at a rate agreed at the time of the advance and are to be repaid in full by May 31, 2028.

-Amounts borrowed by the Company under the subordinated loan agreements have been approved by FINRA and the NFA, and therefore, qualify as capital in computing net capital under SEC Rule 15c3-1 (Net Capital) under the Act ("Rule 15c3-1").
+Amounts borrowed by the Company under the subordinated loan agreements have been approved by FINRA and the NFA, and therefore, qualify as capital in computing net capital under Rule 15c3-1 (Net Capital).
 To the extent that such borrowings are required for the Company's continued compliance with minimum net capital requirements, they may not be repaid.